herd health & well-being

 P.L.
 Ruegg et al., Department of Dairy Science, University of Wisconsin-Madison

-Presents new information about usage of veterinarians on small dairy herds and contrast veterinary usage among conventional herds that utilize confinement and intensive grazing practices with similar herds that are certified organic producers.
+Usage of veterinarians on small dairy herds and contrast veterinary usage among conventional herds that utilize confinement and intensive grazing practices with similar herds that are certified organic producers.

-published peer-reviewed articles
+peer-reviewed journal articles

 Assessment of herd management on organic and conventional dairy farms in the United States